kfuras/n8n-production/README.md

 _Indicative SaaS figures reflect commonly advertised mid-tier plans.
 Actual savings depend on usage._

-Runs on a single Hetzner CCX23 (EUR 24.49/month) with 20 TB traffic included.
+Runs on a single Hetzner ( EUR 9.9/month) with 20 TB traffic included.
 Enabling Hetzner backups adds 20% of the instance price (about EUR 4.90 extra).

 ---